cosmic-lang/nebula/README.md

-# `Ruka`
+# `Tea`
-`Ruka` is the build system and package manager for `Rex`
+`Tea` is the package manager for `Tea`

 # !
 In Early Development
-`Ruka` is currently in the design stage, it has not yet been implemented.
+`Tea` is currently in the design stage, it has not yet been implemented.

 # License
-`Ruka` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`Tea` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).